git checkout

 From the man page:

-, started from \ and switch to it.
+Create a new orphan branch, named <new_branch>, started from <start_point> and switch to it.
 The first commit made on this new branch will have no parents and it will be the root of a new history totally disconnected from all the other branches and commits.
-The index and the working tree are adjusted as if you had previously run

 git checkout <start_point>